Yaya-Liu/Gender_Bias_Analysis/README.md

  	Years of Experience and Starting Salary for each degree

-e) is there a correlation between Starting Salary and Years of Experience?
+e) is there a correlation between Starting Salary and Years of Experience?  - Correlation coefficient = 0.69

 	is it different for each gender?
+		- Correlation coefficient(Female) = 0.74
+		- Correlation coefficient(Male) = 0.67

 	is it different for each degree?
+		- Correlation coefficient(BS) = 0.35
+		- Correlation coefficient(MS) = 0.45
+		- Correlation coefficient(PHD) = 0.15

 f) what can you conclude about Acme with respect to gender bias?

+	- Female with 1 – 6 years of experience get lower average starting salary than male with the same years of experience and the 		same educational degree.
+(There is only one female employee with more than 6 years of experience, so it is hard to draw 		conclusion between 7-10 years)

+	- There is only one female with more than 6 years of experience, and there are 14 males with more than 6 years of experience.